When you think about childbirth, chances are the word “pain” is one of the first that comes to mind.

 - Avoid the portrayal of negative birth stories remember women’s bodies are designed to give birth

-- Book a course of Midwife led pregnancy massage for relaxation and to discuss your fears.
-Around 7% of women request a Caesarian Section for no medical reason, and if this request is because of fear of birth the Consultant will meet with you privately to talk this through and will ensure that you have all of the information that you need to enable you to make the right choice and that you have the support of a senior Midwife.
+- Book a course of Midwife-led pregnancy massage for relaxation and to discuss your fears.
+Around 7% of women request a Caesarean Section for no medical reason, and if this request is because of fear of birth the Consultant will meet with you privately to talk this through and will ensure that you have all of the information that you need to enable you to make the right choice and that you have the support of a senior Midwife.

 Linda our Midwife can support you with preparing for a natural calm and confident birth with our KG hypnobirthing workshops and breathing/relaxation sessions.